SodiqMojeed/sodiqmojeed/content/events/example/index.md

 # projects: []
 ---
+I attended the Critical Transitions in Socio-ecological Systems Workshop at Princeton University in February 2025, where I gave a flash talk titled "Increasing the Benefits of Formal Interactions at Scientific Conferences".

 Abstract: This research aims to optimize group assignments to increase the benefits of formal interaction at scientific conferences and encourage diverse, interdisciplinary team formation.
 We developed a genetic algorithm that